gampa-anupama/sarthak/README.md

 bash
 Copy code
 python scripts/app.py
-Ask natural language questions about your documents/images, for example:
+Ask natural language questions about your documents/images, e.g.:

 "Summarize the document in 3 points"

 "What are the key entities mentioned in the image text?"

-Contributing to the Project
+Contributing
 We welcome contributions to make Satark better.

 Steps to contribute: